compmem/smile/docs/examples/iat_mouse/iat_mouse.rst

                         #wait until the mouse leaves the rectangle from above
                         wt = Wait(until=(MouseWithin(rtgl) == False))
                         #If they waited too long to start moving, tell the experiment
-                        #to display a warning message to the paricipant
+                        #to display a warning message to the participant
                         with If(wt.event_time['time'] - wt.start_time > MOUSEMOVEINTERVAL):
                             exp.mouse_test = True
             with If(exp.mouse_test):
-                Label(text="You are taking to long to move, Please speed up!", font_size=FONTSIZE, color="RED", duration=WARNINGDURATION)
+                Label(text="You are taking too long to move, Please speed up!", font_size=FONTSIZE, color="RED", duration=WARNINGDURATION)
-            #wait the interstimulus interval
+            #wait for the interstimulus interval
             Wait(INTERTRIALINTERVAL)
             #WRITE THE LOGS
             Log(name="IAT_MOUSE",